luije87/documentation/application_interview_schedules.rst

 Once an interview schedule is requested, it will take one of two routes.

 1) If the interview schedule is being requested by/for an employer that has automatic interview schedule approval turned on, it will automatically be approved.
-2) If the interview schedule is being requested by/for an employer that and they do not have automatic approval, it will be listed as pending for your approval.
+2) If the interview schedule is being requested by/for an employer that does not have automatic approval, it will be listed as pending for your approval.

 Interview Dates
 ###############

 Each interview schedule must have at least one interview schedule date specified.
-Interview schedule dates specify the dates in which interviews will take place.
+Interview schedule dates specify the dates on which interviews will take place.
 If room conflict management is enabled, the remaining room counts will be shown and automatically updated as the counts change.

 Managing Interview Slots
 ------------------------